On Campus Employment

 - Make sure that your program requires an internship course in order to graduate.
-Immigration regulations state that the CPT/internship must be integral to your curriculum.
+Immigration regulations state that the CPT/internship/practicum must be integral to your curriculum.

 - Make an appointment with an ISS staff member approximately one month before your internship class commences to make sure you understand the policies.

-- Work with an academic advisor or a faculty member or the program coordinator for your major to find an appropriate place of employment.
+- Work with a faculty member or the program coordinator for your major to find an appropriate place of employment.
 Career Services may have some suggestions.

-- Request an academic advisor or faculty member write a letter addressed to the ISS including that he or she approves your enrollment in the class and place of employment, and that this internship will satisfy the class requirement that is necessary for graduation.
+- Request a faculty member or program coordinator to write a letter addressed to the ISS including that he or she approves your enrollment in the class and place of employment, and that this internship will satisfy the class requirement that is necessary for graduation.

-- Bring a letter from your employer on the company’s letterhead, briefly describing your job duties.
-Be sure to include the company's address and telephone number.
+- Bring a letter from your internship/practicum supervisor on the company’s letterhead briefly describing your job duties, stating the company's physical address and telephone number.
 If you will be working at a company’s branch office, be sure to include this address and telephone number.
 The start date and end date must be included in the letter.
 Usually these date line up with MCC's quarter dates

-- Write a letter to an "International Student Advisor", or complete a "CPT/OPT Request" form, requesting CPT.
+- Write a letter to an "International Student Advisor"requesting CPT.

 - Bring all of your original I-20s and passport(s).

-- After we complete the CPT work authorization, take your I-20 and passport to the Social Security Administration office to apply for a social security number.
+- After ISS completes the CPT work authorization, take your I-20 and passport to the Social Security Administration office to apply for a social security number.
 Please see the section marked, How to Apply for a Social Security Number, for more information.

 Optional Practical Training (OPT)